Marcus Semien Player Props: Rangers vs. Yankees

-Marcus Semien -- with a slugging percentage of .658 in his past 10 games, including four home runs -- will be in action for the Texas Rangers against the New York Yankees, with Gerrit Cole on the hill, on April 27 at 8:05 PM ET.
+Marcus Semien -- with a slugging percentage of .622 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the New York Yankees, with Clarke Schmidt on the hill, on April 28 at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Reds.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Yankees.

 Marcus Semien Game Info & Props vs. the Yankees